 Six ways humans bond.
 Which are you using in your team?

 Robin Dunbar is the Oxford evolutionary psychologist who figured out how many people you can have a real relationship with.
 It's 150, give or take.
-That's the bit everyone remembers.
+That's the bit everyone remembers about his work.

-The more interesting bit is how we bond with them.
+The more interesting bit perhaps though, is how we bond with them - at scale.

 Primates bond by grooming each other.
 Picking through each other's fur.
-Lovely if you're a baboon.
-Less so at an all-hands.
+Lovely if you're a baboon, less so if you co-own a KPI.

 As our groups got bigger, grooming couldn't keep up.
 You can only pick nits out of so many colleagues per day.
 So over a few million years, humans evolved six other ways to bond.
 All six trigger the brain's endorphin system, the same route as grooming.
-All six have been tested in peer-reviewed studies.
-All six still work.
+All six have been tested in peer-reviewed studies, and all six still work - even if you can’t foresee a day when you and your colleagues belt out Sweet Child of Mine.

 Laughter